-Pagliericci, Gino From: Sent: To: Subject: Pagliericci, Gino Tuesday, June 21, 2022 1:43 PM Pagliericci, Gino City of Courtenay Message in Regards to the Investigation in regards to the tree cutting in the Covenant area AGE Hello All, I was directed to provide you with a quick update on the investigation into the tree cutting in your backyards: 1).
-The City has completed its investigation and has charged two firms tickets each.
-2).
-Department of Fishery Office (DFO) is completing its investigation and will issue restoration orders if the creek is fish bearing to the individuals responsible; 3).
-The city is awaiting a response from the Provinces Natural Resource Officers, as they are also doing their own investigation; 4).
+Pagliericci, Gino Sent:

+Tuesday, June 21, 2022 1:43 PM To:

+Pagliericci, Gino Subject:

+City of Courtenay Message in Regards to the Investigation in regards to the tree cutting in the Covenant area Hello All, I was directed to provide you with a quick update on the investigation into the tree cutting in your backyards: 1).
+The City has completed its investigation and has charged two firms tickets each. per ticket - 2).
+Department of Fishery Office (DFO) is completing its investigation and will issue restoration orders if the creek is fish bearing to the individuals responsible; - 3).
+The city is awaiting a response from the Provinces Natural Resource Officers, as they are also doing their own investigation; - 4).
 A further written update from the City of Courtenay regarding restoration will be provided once we have more information from the DFO and the Province.
 Thank you for your patience in this matter, as you can see it is a very complicated investigation conducted by several different organisations.
 Yours truly, Gino Gino Pagliericci Bylaw Enforcement Officer City of Courtenay